Add me to newsletters

 For how long is your personal information retained by us?

 Depending on the level of information we hold on you and the purposes of holding that information will determine how long we retain data for.
 We use automated processes that will anonymise data if you should be classed as “inactive” for a certain number of months.
 This means that if you don’t order or open an email we will remove your personal information from our system.
-This means that while the recorded statistics about our mailing and marketing are kept the personal information that could be associated to them won’t be.
+This means that while the recorded statistics about our mailing and marketing are kept the personal information that could be associated with them won’t be.

 What are your rights under data protection laws?